 ‘Alaskan Bush People’: New Season Creates More Cognitive Dissonance For Viewers?
-(Opinion)
+[Opinion]

 — Sheri (@TexasSheri) December 29, 2016

-For those of you who find disharmony in what you are seeing vs. what you know about the Alaskan Bush People, why not approach this show as you would any other series that you enjoy?
+For those of you who find disharmony in what you are seeing vs. what you know about Alaskan Bush People, why not approach this show as you would any other series that you enjoy?
 So what if the Brown family allegedly lives in a hotel while filming the show, they are out in the bush while creating entertainment for you to watch.
 You may like to watch Law and Order or Criminal Minds and enjoy these shows because some of the episodes are pulled out of the headlines, but they are still all scripted.

 By harboring the thought that this is a fake venue being passed off as a reality show and feeling duped because of it, you are missing out on some real entertainment.
-From what the homepage offers on the Alaskan Bush People, it sounds like many of the scenes are taken from real-life scenarios the Brown family experienced at one time or another.
+From what the homepage offers on Alaskan Bush People, it sounds like many of the scenes are taken from real-life scenarios the Brown family experienced at one time or another.
 Whether you are watching it unfold in real-time or you are seeing a recreation, do you really need to worry if the end game is only to get you to laugh or drop your jaw in awe?

 Why do people watch fake #RealityTV #AlaskanBushPeople